Code modernization strategies for short-range non-bonded molecular dynamics simulations: Performance evaluation

 \section{Performance evaluation}

+Evaluation was performed on three different computing facilities: the Mogon II supercomputer at the Johannes Gutenberg University Mainz which is equipped with Intel Skylake processors, the Raven HPC System at the Max Planck Computing and Data Facility (MPCDF) which has the newer Intel Ice Lake processors, and an AMD EPYC 7452 cluster also at the MPCDF.
+Hardware specifications and compilers that were used are described in Table \ref{tab:specs}.

-Evaluation was performed on the Mogon II supercomputer at the Johannes Gutenberg University Mainz using compute nodes equipped with two Intel Gold 6130 (Skylake) processors with a total of 32 cores per node running at 2.10 GHz base frequency and at least 96GB of memory.
-We used the following software versions: HWLOC 2.2.0, Boost 1.72.0, Python 3.8.2 and HPX 1.5.1 \citep{kaiser2020hpx151short}.
-Binaries were compiled with Intel C++ Compiler 19.1 with the flags ``-O3 -xHost -qopt-zmm-usage=high -restrict" to enable full AVX-512 optimizations.
+We used the following software versions: HWLOC 2.2, Boost 1.72.0, Python 3.8 and HPX 1.5.1 \citep{kaiser2020hpx151short}.
+Binaries were compiled with Intel C++ Compiler with the flags ``-O3 -xHost -qopt-zmm-usage=high -restrict" to enable full AVX-512 optimizations on Mogon and Raven, and with GCC compiler with flags ``-O3 -march=native'' on the AMD cluster.

-Two simulation systems were used to evaluate performance -- a Lennard-Jones simulation and a polymer melt simulation.
+Two simulation systems were used to evaluate performance -- Lennard-Jones and polymer melts.
+The quantities used here will be expressed in Lennard-Jones dimensionless units with $m=\varepsilon = \sigma = 1$ which also results in reduced units of time since $(\varepsilon/m\sigma^2)^{1/2}=1$ \citep{allen2017computer}.

-The Lennard-Jones simulation was initialized with particles in a cubic lattice at a density $\rho=0.8442$ and temperature $T=0.6$.
-The parameters of the potentials in Equation \eqref{eq:lj} were set to $\varepsilon = \sigma = 1$ with a cutoff distance $r_\text{cut}=2.5$ and a buffer thickness of $r_\text{skin}=0.3$.
-A Langevin thermostat was introduced to equilibrate the particles to some temperature $T$.
+The Lennard-Jones simulation was initialized with particles in a cubic lattice at a density $\rho=0.8442$, and a cutoff distance of $r_\text{cut}=2.5$ and a buffer thickness of $r_\text{skin}=0.3$ were set.
+A Langevin thermostat was introduced to equilibrate the particles to some target temperature $T$.

 We also prepared a polymer melt simulation containing ring polymers of chain length 200 and density $\rho=0.85$.
-A repulsive Lennard-Jones interaction exists between all monomers within a cutoff distance $r_\text{cut}=2^{1/6}$ with parameters $\varepsilon = \sigma = 1$ and skin size $r_\text{skin}=0.4$.
+A repulsive Lennard-Jones interaction exists between all monomers within a cutoff distance $r_\text{cut}=2^{1/6}$ and skin size $r_\text{skin}=0.4$.
 Aside from the short-range non-bonded interactions, the polymer melt simulation includes bonded interactions composed of a FENE potential between pairs along the chains and a cosine potential on triples that form angles \citep{kremer1990dynamics}.